TOMToolkit/tom_base/docs/index.rst

 and customize a TOM system for their science goals.
 The package includes a full-featured TOM system out of the box, and this documentation describes how you can extend this system for your own needs.

-More information about the project can be found in :doc:`here<introduction/about>`.
+More information about TOM systems and the TOM Toolkit project can be found in :doc:`here<introduction/about>`.

 Installation & Configuration
 ----------------------------